 To get a taste of city life in Myanmar, you can explore famous cities like Mandalay and Yangon.
 These cities are full of colors and lights.
 There are many pagoda-style temples and buildings to explore.

 Myanmar is also famous for its hot air balloons.
 For a thrilling hot air balloon ride, you must visit Bagan.
 This place offers some of the best photogenic sceneries and more than 3000 Buddhist temples and pagodas scattered all over.

 Apart from providing these great places to visit, Myanmar offers some of the most unusual yet cheap food.
 Burmese cuisine has attracted attention from people all around the world.
 You will find that the food is unique with ingredients never seen before.

-Some of the unique food you will probably find only in Myanmar is Tea Leaf Salad, Shan-style rice (fish rice), Moun (a kind of sweet), and lots of other food with fish in them.
+You will probably find some of the unique food only in Myanmar: Tea Leaf Salad, Shan-style rice (fish rice), Moun (a kind of sweet), and lots of other food with fish in them.
 A good meal will cost you up to $2.
-For a cheaper yet stomach pleasing meal, try going for local food like Shan noodle soup for as little as $0.31.
+For a cheaper yet stomach-pleasing meal, try going for local food like Shan noodle soup for as little as $0.31.

 If you’re into local drinks, you can get a bottle for less than a dollar.
 It will cost around $10 to $15 for food and drink in a day.

 Accommodation is not that expensive in Myanmar compared to other Asian destinations.
 Depending on the level of comfort you seek, you will get a good single bedroom for less than $5.
 You can get better rooms with more luxury for about $10 or more.
 Bargaining for cheaper rates will help you save some money.